TheWhyofFry/biflabgit/Guide1.md

 You can refresh your repository page on GitHub and marvel at the changes.
 Clicking on  ``README.md`` will allow you to show the history of commits relating to changes of this file.
 You can click on a particular commit, to see the differences between the file and its previous (or other) commits.

 ![simplerepodiff](clips/commitdiff.gif)

+So play around with the commands you've learned so far.
+Make changes, commit etc.  You can even look at the history of this guide by clicking on the "history" button :-)
+(E&OE ;-) )